 The mini is small enough to pack in a larger bag or use for a carry-on “personal” item (while still being polite to your seatmate’s overhead bin space).
 If you’re already traveling with a backpack, the top handles are key.
 It allows for extreme versatility in many situations.
 You can easily rock this as a backpack while wandering the lantern lit streets of Hoi An, but then slip your arm through the top handle to sort out some cash as you make your way through the market.
 We found it to be important to keep the handles clasped, as they tend to stick out and intercept passersby when wandering heavily populated areas.

 Immediately on unpacking we recognized how stiff this bag was—from the handles to the fabric and the support along your back.
 Initially, this seemed like a frustration as the bag holds mega style value.
 In retrospect, the rigidity allows the bag to hold its shape and evenly distribute its weight no matter what you cram inside.
 In our case, the bag sometimes housed just a wallet and a small book, but other times we’d have a DSLR, power bank, art supplies, cell phone and a handful of funky souvenir items.
 Regardless of the contents, the bag remained in its perfect, square-like shape.
-An inside pocket holds a firm foam liner to provide support to the back, which also protects from sharp or heavy cargo bouncing against the wearer.
+An inside pocket holds a firm foam board, which Fjallraven actually designed to be a seat pad.
+We’ve found that it can double as extra support for the back and protection from heavy cargo bouncing against the wearer.

 The pack features four pockets for a variety of needs.
-First off, we aren’t entirely sure if the large pocket inside the back of the bag is actually meant for function or to simply add some flexibility of use with the foam support pad.
-Regardless, the interior pocket served as an exceptional place to store a passport or any important paperwork, receipts, or visa documents.
+The interior pocket served as an exceptional place to store a passport or any important paperwork, receipts, or visa documents.
 We take safety and security pretty seriously when wandering abroad, and this interior pocket would be nearly impossible to access unless someone was able to snatch the bag off your back.

 On the exterior, along each side, there are two slim pockets with no closure.
 We used these minimally but did find them useful for a cheap pair of sunglasses or easy access to some cough drops.